FHPythonUtils/TStickers/documentation/reference/tstickers/manager.md

  - `scale` *float, optional* - upscale/ downscale the images produced.
 Intended for optimisation with a quality trade-off.
 Defaults to 1.
  - `noCache` *bool, optional* - set to true to disable cache.
 Defaults to False.
+ - `backend` *Backend* - select the backend to use to convert animated stickers

 #### Signature